 - CPSC 629 and PMAT 629

-The following University of Calgary Mathematics courses can be used in lieu of requirements towards the CPSC major.
+The following University of Calgary mathematics courses can be used in lieu of requirements towards the CPSC major.

 - PMAT 391 = CPSC 491

-Please consult with your academic advisor from the Undergraduate Science Centre throughout the entire process.
+Please consult with an academic advisor from the Undergraduate Science Centre throughout the entire process.
 Before applying for an exchange, it is important to know where you are at in your degree, how much room you still have for junior level courses or for options.
 You must also find out whether there are specific courses that you must take here on campus and what courses can be taken through an exchange program.

 When choosing an exchange partner, there are two options: